-Data Link Gene eral guidelines Physical - N MAC Awake/asleep schedule: Nodes alternate between † high energy consuming states (awake:transmit/receive/idle) in which the transceiver is ON a packets can be transmitted/received AND and states in which the transceiver is OFF, packets cannot be received or transmitted but the er consumption is much lower. nergy Duty cycle=T{ON}/(T{ON}+T{OFF}) Tends to Two possible classes of protocols: increase " Synchronous: mereuse nodes exchange information to coordinate on when to wake up; periodic control message exchange ensures they know when their peighbors will wale (0.UD) latency periodic control message exchange ensures they know when their neighbors will wal a packet is transmitted to a neighbor when it is ON. ve up, " Asynchronous: T Awake/asleep schedule of neighbors is unknown; No control overhead is needed to keep information updated; † To ensure reliable communications a sequence of packets must be sent until the de node wakes up and answers (overhead when a packet has to be sent) stination OR nodes must follow a cross-layering approach selecting one neighbors among the neighbors as relay. awake T Nodes not involved in communication should go to sleep till current information exch completes (Objective: avoid energy waste). ange V Nodes should minimize collisions (Objective: avoid energy waste) T Header compression: By transmitting less bits the transceiver is ON for less time (O reducing transmission energy) bjective: Energ y consumption due to reception is typically >> than that for transmission, as it is r possible to predict when a packet will have to be received: ← wake-up radio not ng asleep
+- General guidelines - MAC - ✓ Awake/asleep schedule: Nodes alternate between - high energy consuming states (awake:transmit/receive/idle) in which the transceiver is ON and packets can be transmitted/received AND - states in which the transceiver is OFF, packets cannot be received or transmitted but the energy consumption is much lower. - Duty cycle= $T{ON}/(T{ON}+T{OFF})$ - Two possible classes of protocols: - " Synchronous: - nodes exchange information to coordinate on when to wake up; - periodic control message exchange ensures they know when their neighbors will wake up; - a packet is transmitted to a neighbor when it is ON. - " Asynchronous: - Awake/asleep schedule of neighbors is unknown; - No control overhead is needed to keep information updated; - To ensure reliable communications a sequence of packets must be sent until the destination node wakes up and answers (overhead when a packet has to be sent) - OR nodes must follow a cross-layering approach selecting one neighbors among the awake neighbors as relay. - ✓ Nodes not involved in communication should go to sleep till current information exchange completes (Objective: avoid energy waste). - ✓ Nodes should minimize collisions (Objective: avoid energy waste) - ✓ Header compression: By transmitting less bits the transceiver is ON for less time (Objective: reducing transmission energy)

+Energy consumption due to reception is typically >> than that for transmission, as it is not possible to predict when a packet will have to be received: ← wake-up radio increase latency ng